Sampling to Distill: Knowledge Transfer from Open-World Data: Introduction

-To replace unavailable private data and effectively train small models, most existing data-free knowledge distillation methods relied on alternately training of the generator and the student, called the generation-based method.
+To replace unavailable private data and effectively train small models, most existing data-free knowledge distillation methods rely on alternately training of the generator and the student, called the generation-based method.
 Despite not using the original training data, these generation-based methods have many issues.
 First, their trained generators are abandoned after the students' training \cite{chen2019,fang2019,micaelli2019zero,hao2021data,do2022momentum,zhang2022dense}.
 The training of generators brings additional computational costs, especially for large datasets.
 For instance, a thousand generators are trained for the ImageNet dataset \cite{deng2009imagenet}, which introduces more computational waste \cite{luo2020large,fang2022up}.
-Then, large domain shifts exist between the generated data and the original data.
-The substitute data are composed of random noise transformation without supervision information.
-Hence, the substitute domain usually does not match the unavailable original data domain and includes extensive label noise predicted by the teacher \cite{ye2020data}.
+Then, a serious domain shift issue exists between the generated substitution data and the original training data.
+Because the substitute data are composed of random noise transformation without supervision information and are highly susceptible to teacher preferences \cite{wang2024confounded}.
+As a result, the efficiency and effectiveness of the generation-based methods are constrained, affecting student performance \cite{do2022momentum,binici2022preventing,patel2023learning}.